kr0ggg/engineering-101/2-Domain-Driven-Design/1-introduction-to-the-domain.md

 3. **Value Equality**: Two value objects are equal if they have the same attributes
 4. **Self-Validating**: Value objects validate their own state

+### When to Use Value Objects

+Value objects are ideal for representing:
+- **Quantities and Measurements**: Money, Distance, Weight, Temperature
+- **Descriptive Attributes**: Address, Email, Phone Number, Color
+- **Complex Types**: Date Range, Time Period, Geographic Coordinates
+- **Business Concepts**: Product Code, SKU, ISBN, Currency Code

 ### Value Object Design Principles

 #### Immutability

 **Code Samples**: [C#](./code-samples/csharp/03-money-value-object.cs) | [Java](./code-samples/java/02-money-value-object.java) | [TypeScript](./code-samples/typescript/02-money-value-object.ts) | [Python](./code-samples/python/02-money-value-object.py)

+Value objects should be immutable to ensure:
+- **Thread Safety**: Multiple threads can safely access the same value object
+- **Predictable Behavior**: Value objects cannot be unexpectedly modified
+- **Simplified Reasoning**: No need to track state changes over time
+- **Consistent Equality**: Equality comparisons remain valid

+In our e-commerce example, the `Money` value object represents monetary amounts with currency.
+Once created, the amount and currency cannot be changed, ensuring that monetary calculations are predictable and safe.

+**Key Design Principles:**
+- Make all properties read-only (getters only)
+- Validate input in the constructor
+- Return new instances for operations (don't modify existing ones)
+- Implement proper equality and hash code methods
+- Use factory methods for common values (e.g., `Money.Zero()`)

 #### Self-Validation

 **Code Samples**: [C#](./code-samples/csharp/04-email-address-value-object.cs)

+Value objects should validate their own state upon creation to ensure:
+- **Data Integrity**: Invalid data cannot enter the system
+- **Early Error Detection**: Problems are caught at the domain boundary
+- **Consistent Validation**: Same rules applied everywhere the value object is used
+- **Clear Error Messages**: Domain-specific validation messages

+In our e-commerce example, the `EmailAddress` value object validates that the email format is correct and normalizes it to lowercase, ensuring consistent email handling throughout the system.

+**Key Design Principles:**
+- Validate all input in the constructor
+- Throw meaningful exceptions for invalid data
+- Normalize data when appropriate (e.g., lowercase emails)
+- Use domain-specific validation rules
+- Consider using validation libraries for complex rules

 ## Domain Services